 Tiberiu Csaki is a partner at Dentons Europe and head of the firm's international arbitration and litigation practice in Bucharest.
 He has over 25 years of experience in litigation and international arbitration.
 He represents multinational companies in a wide range of commercial disputes, before local and international arbitration institutions.
 He was educated at the Bucharest Law School and is a member of the Bucharest Bar.

 DENTONS

-28 C General C Budisteanu Sector 1 010775 Bucharest Romania Tel: +40 21 312 4950 www.dentons.com
+28 C General C Budisteanu Sector 1 010775 Bucharest Romania

-Fax: +40 21 312 4950 tiberiu.csaki@dentons.com
+Tel: +40 21 312 4950 Fax: +40 21 312 4951 tiberiu.csaki@dentons.com www.dentons.com